Designing cities for play should be a fundamental consideration in planning. So, how do we prioritize play in design and planning?

 Safety within our residential environments is arguably one of the most important facets related to children and their ability to play outside.
 Unfortunately, city planning is often designed to achieve efficiency and optimal purpose for modes of transport such as cars, trucks and semis, overlooking the pedestrian experience and the risks associated with a vehicle-centric environment.

-In a review titled, A world without play, Josie Gleave and Issy Cole-Hamilton write, “There should be greater emphasis in planning and housing redevelopment on the preservation of good-quality public space, where children feel safe and where they can congregate and play without being considered a nuisance by neighbours and other users”.
+In a review titled, A world without play, Josie Gleave and Issy Cole-Hamilton write, “There should be greater emphasis in planning and housing redevelopment on the preservation of good-quality public space, where children feel safe and where they can congregate and play without being considered a nuisance by neighbors and other users”.

 Complete communities answer many of Gleave and Cole-Hamilton’s concerns in A world without play.
 Canadian cities lead the way in advocating complete communities in commercial and residential land development.
-Land developers, engineers and architects build complete communities to mitigate the potential impacts of new development on neighbouring streets, parks and properties, keeping in mind the recurring principle of ensuring safety in these developments.
-For example, in Winnipeg, our firm along with Manitoba Housing planned and designed the residential neighbourhoods of Bridgwater to include numerous playgrounds supported by a vast network of trails, lakes and parks as opposed to roadways.
+Land developers, engineers and landscape architects build complete communities to mitigate the potential impacts of new development on neighboring streets, parks and properties, keeping in mind the recurring principle of ensuring safety in these developments.
+For example, in Winnipeg, our firm along with Manitoba Housing planned and designed the residential neighborhoods of Bridgwater to include numerous playgrounds supported by a vast network of trails, lakes and parks as opposed to roadways.
 Our designs aren’t massive, but they range from dancing fountains to opportunities for community activities and kid-friendly play structures.